 Scope of Application

-The Law establishes various priority products, to which the REP system shall apply.
+The Law establishes various priority products, to which the EPR system shall apply.
 These are:

 - Lubricant oils;